-“I joined Youth Employment UK to be able to share my experiences and the experiences of the young people around me in relation to the labour market and education, it the hope that it would better inform employers, educational institutions and government decision making.
-Being a youth representative on an issue that I care about and something that affects many young people is very rewarding as you feel however small your contribution, you are helping to shape the future experiences of young people going into employment or education”.
+I joined Youth Employment UK to be able to share my experiences and the experiences of the young people around me in relation to the labour market and education, in the hope that it would better inform employers, educational institutions and government decision making.
+Being a youth representative on an issue I care about that affects many young people is very rewarding, as you feel however small your contribution, you are helping to shape the future experiences of young people going into employment or education.

 What Have You Been Involved In So Far?

-“Since joining Youth Employment UK I have attended meetings of the APPG on Youth Employment, participated in discussions relating to young peoples experiences in entering employment and the difficulties they have had and have been able to ask questions to Ministers on what the are doing to better improve the experiences of young people in education or in the labour market.
+Since joining Youth Employment UK I have attended meetings of the APPG on Youth Employment, participated in discussions relating to young people,s experiences in entering employment and the difficulties they have had, and have been able to ask questions to Ministers on what the yare doing to better improve the experiences of young people in education or in the labour market.

-“Being a Youth Ambassadors has certainly increased my confidence and has helped me understand my opinions are just as important as the adults in the room, working with Youth Employment UK has given me excellent opportunities to be able to develop numerous skills, such as public speaking and knowledge of current affairs”.
+Being a Youth Ambassador has certainly increased my confidence and has helped me understand my opinions are just as important as those of the adults in the room.
+Working with Youth Employment UK has given me excellent opportunities to be able to develop numerous skills, such as public speaking and knowledge of current affairs.

-“If you are interested and care about the youth labour market and education, what to share your own experiences, and represent the experiences and concerns of other young people, them being a Youth Ambassador is definitely for you.
-Being a Youth Ambassadors gives you the platform at both a local and national level to be herd and supports your personal development”.
+If you are interested and care about the youth labour market and education, want to share your own experiences, and represent the experiences and concerns of other young people, them being a Youth Ambassador is definitely for you.
+Being a Youth Ambassador gives you a platform at both a local and national level to be heard and supports your personal development.

 Want To Know More About Being A Youth Ambassador?

 Youth Ambassadors sign up to 10 – 15 hours of volunteering a month.
 In exchange we support them with opportunities to really make a difference, as well as ongoing training and support.